Nathan26G/mocking_workshop_plus_multiclass_challenge/design_recipe_challenge.md

     # run the print_student_names func
     # assert the error message is returned correctly

+test_intergration_student_coach.py

 def test_return_empty_submission_list_of_student():
-  # get the empty submision list of a student
-  # return the list
+  # return the submission lists, combined of all students
   # assert that list is empty

 def test_return_submission_list_of_student_after_adding_a_submission():
-  # add a submission to a students list
+  # add a submission to the students lists
-  # get the list from student
-  # return the list
+  # return the submission lists, combined of all students
   # assert that list has the submission

 def test_return_submission_list_of_student_after_adding_multiple_submissions():
-  # add multiple submissions to a students list
+  # add multiple submissions to a students lists
-  # get the list from student
-  # return the list
+  # return the submission lists, combined of all students
   # assert that list has the submissions
 ```